JerReiff/Undergraduate-Physics/README.md

 # Undergraduate-Physics
-Writeups and data from lab courses I took as an undergraduate.
+Writeups of physics experiments I performed as an undergrad at Pitt.
-This includes some Latex writeups, some analysis in Jupyter Notebooks, and some description of physics experiments.
 Most of these experiments are already widely repeated and are simply confirming already known physical phenomena.
+PDFs were generated using LaTex.